oi-analytics/oi-analytics.github.io/services.md

 ---
 ## Services
-We use our unique knowledge of infrastructure systems and ground-breaking tools to provide a variety of impactful services.
+We use our unique knowledge of infrastructure systems and ground-breaking tools to address the harmful impacts of climate change.
 <br>
 <br>
 <img src="/assets/img/services.png" alt="Example services">